 Have you ever seen a Ceiba tree?

 The Ceiba tree is a roosting place for nature and wildlife where mammals, birds, and reptiles continuously give birth then nurture their young inside.
-It’s known as the tree of life because there is always life here.
+It’s known as the tree of life because there are always interesting creatures being born and crawling around in there.

 Hector led the hike most of the time – mainly to scope out snakes or camouflaged creepy crawlers before they could get to us first.